 But all in all, I imagine it being possible to get my full workload done in the hours baby’s sleeping (or being relatively calm?).
 That might mean some things are tackled in the early mornings, evenings, or on weekends, but I’m okay with that for a season.

 So, for the time being, we have no plans for childcare.
 We do have some family members in town who can help us out occasionally if I need to attend a meeting or interview.
-However, we aren’t relying on them as a regular source of childcare.
+However, we aren’t relying on them as a daily source of childcare.

 My husband’s job is relatively flexible, so there may also be scenarios in which he’s able to come home and watch the baby for an hour or so while I’m in a meeting.
 Additionally, I think I have some clients who would be open to a baby joining us for a meeting now and again.

-So, rather than pursue expensive (and hard-to-find) part-time daycare right away, we’re choosing to attempt the juggling act.
+So, rather than pursue expensive (and hard-to-find) daycare right away, we’re choosing to attempt the juggling act.
 We’ll see how it goes.

 Like I said, it’s all hopeful and hypothetical.
 We may end up needing formal part-time childcare at some point, or I may need to scale back some of my client work.
 Whatever happens, we’ll tackle it when the time comes.